 If you’re a past client you should already have access to these tools and can skip to the next step.

-But if you don’t already have installed, download the Beaver Builder Lite (or Pro) plugin and install it to your WordPress website.
+But if you don’t already have it installed, download the Beaver Builder Lite (or Pro) plugin and install it on your WordPress website.
 This will give you the simplicity of the drag and drop page builder to build your page.
 Click here to download.

 I personally use the Pro version for myself and all of my clients.
 The main difference is the diversity of modules you’ll have access to upon designing your page.
 If you’re not sure, go with the Lite and then upgrade if need be.